VersiumAnalytics/versium-modeling/README.md

 This example will guide you through the process of model training and scoring using the CLI and a config file.
 A dataset and a config file have been included in this project's ___examples___ directory.
 The dataset we will be using is the [Breast Cancer Wisconsin (Diagnostic) Data](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)).
-We will be predicting the beast cancer diagnosis (malignant or benign) given features extracted from a digitized image of an FNA of a breast mass.
+We will be predicting the breast cancer diagnosis (malignant or benign) given features extracted from a digitized image of an FNA of a breast mass.
 These features describe the characteristics of cell nuclei present in the image.

 ### Activate the Environment